tinnamrichter/BachelorProject/README.md

 2.  password: admin

 Note: seperate command prompts for the project and the API <br>
-Note: for the installation guide for the API, take a look in the README file in the databaseQuickfind folder
+Note: for the installation guide for the API, take a look at the README file in the databaseQuickfind folder